CGNS/cgns.github.io/CGNS-ReST-site/source/governance/support.rst

 in `this <https://github.com/CGNS/cgns-modern.github.io>`_ repository.
 We use **Sphinx** to produce the web pages from these files.
 Additionally, Doxygen and Breathe generate the MLL API documentation from the CGNS source code.
-The documenation website should be cloned with the CGNS source submodule in orrder to generate the Doxygen documentation by using:
+The documentation website should be cloned with the CGNS source submodule in orrder to generate the Doxygen documentation by using:

 .. code-block:: shell